Capacitor Swap on Needlepoint Pl + Why We Never Close Vents: Duct Work Replacement in Tampa, FL 33624

 Yes, the scope noted that holes in the sheetrock might be needed to run ducts.
 If that became necessary, the homeowner would be informed beforehand and could decide how to proceed.
 The scope also stated that Home Therapist does not repair or patch sheetrock afterward, so finish repair would need to be handled separately.

-Why Choose Home Therapist for Tampa Duct Work Replacement
+Why Tampa Homeowners in 33624 Trust Home Therapist for Duct Work Replacement

 Home Therapist Cooling, Heating, and Plumbing has served Tampa Bay homeowners since 2017 with licensed HVAC and plumbing service.
 Our HVAC license is CAC1819196, and our plumbing license is CFC1431159.
 We explain airflow problems in plain English, keep duct recommendations tied to the home in front of us, and lead with FREE estimates and FREE diagnosis.
 With 1,100+ five-star reviews, Home Therapist is trusted for duct design, duct replacement, AC installation planning, and practical comfort work across Tampa Bay.
 You can review our reputation through our Better Business Bureau profile, Tampa Bay Chamber listing, and Google business profile.
 You can also connect with us on Facebook and Instagram.

-Schedule Duct Work Replacement in Tampa, FL 33624
+Schedule Your Free Estimate for Duct Work Replacement in Tampa, FL 33624

 If your home needs Duct Work Replacement in Tampa, FL 33624, or you are tempted to close vents because some rooms feel wrong, Home Therapist can help you look at the airflow path first.
 We lead with FREE estimates and FREE diagnosis, then explain supply drops, return airflow, plenums, attic access, and material scope before recommending the next step.
 Call (813) 343-2212 to schedule ductwork service with a Tampa Bay crew that treats airflow as part of real comfort.